gallegogt/mqtt-chart-config-form/README.md

 The main purpose of the form is to allow the user to set configuration parameters for the MQTT Chart and then **modify the behavior of that chart with those parameters**.
-For that, there following action is dispatched:
+For that, the following action is dispatched:

 `MQTT_CHART_CONFIG_FORM_SUBMIT`